Call : (045) 809 0050

 • Mild fatigue in the first few days

 Follow-up appointments are essential to monitor healing and review final pathology results.
-If cancer is confirmed, radiation therapy is commonly recommended to reduce the risk of recurrence.
-In some cases, chemotherapy or hormonal therapy may also be part of a comprehensive treatment plan.
+If cancer is confirmed, radiation therapy is commonly recommended.
+In some cases, chemotherapy or hormonal therapy may also be part of treatment.

 Benefits of Lumpectomy